wp-plugins/sanitize-spanish-filenames/readme.txt

 This reduces problems with some servers, services, plugins...
 That may have problems handling filenames with special or international characters.

+The plugin does his job during file upload process, so it'll change only filenames for files being uploaded after plugin activation.

 = Requirements =

 * Latest WordPress version available